trezzuri/erpnext-docs/docs/en/setting-up/articles/setting-default-values-for-any-field-in-erpnext.md

 ![](/files/wXMccxf.gif)

-To learn more about customisations in ERPNext, check out this [link](https://erpnext.com/docs/user/manual/en/customize-erpnext/customize-form)
+To learn more about customisations in SOMA, check out this [link](https://erpnext.com/docs/user/manual/en/customize-erpnext/customize-form)